Meet the 2018 Youth Advisory Group

 Nathan Farr, King’s High School, Dunedin

 Kia ora!
-I'm Nathan, I’m year 11 at King's High School in Dunedin.
+I'm Nathan, I’m year 12 at King's High School in Dunedin.
 I’m originally from Waiuku in Franklin and since moving from Waiuku, I have been to six schools to date.
 I have been able to experience all kinds of teaching styles.
 I want to bring my experiences to the table to try and better structure the education system.
 I have been lucky enough to have been selected to be part of the 2018 Youth Advisory Group.
 I was so ecstatic when I received the email informing me of my selection.
 I'm passionate about students who have learning difficulties like myself and making sure they can reach their full potential.
-I'm also passionate about youth well-being and making sure that there is a review of how students are currently assessed and making sure education is individualized to make sure that everyone can reach their full potential.
+I'm also passionate about youth wellbeing and making sure that there is a review of how students are currently assessed and making sure education is individualized to make sure that everyone can reach their full potential.
 I'm looking forward to working with other young people who are also passionate about education.

 Shaneel Lal, Otahuhu College, South Auckland